 If you know you want to sell your company, as part of the sale preparation, we recommend that you hire a tax advisor who is an expert in company sale and purchase transactions.
 You need to have an appropriate corporate structure according to the operation you want to carry out.

-There are many corporate factors that you must contemplate in the sale of a company that will affect it fiscally:
+There are many corporate factors that you must contemplate when you prepare your business for sale that will affect it fiscally:

 - A holding company forms the corporate structure.